avocado-framework/avocado/docs/source/guides/contributor/chapters/styleguides.rst

     $ git merge -S

 .. warning::
-   You can not use the merge button on github to do signed merges as github does not have your private key.
+   You can not use the merge button on GitHub to do signed merges as GitHub does not have your private key.

 Code style guide
 ----------------

+.. warning:: TODO: Add the Code Style Guide.